Herzing Ottawa Paralegal Course

 Paralegal Job Opportunities

-Graduates of Herzing Ottawa Paralegal course have a wide range of job opportunities.
-They can work as legal assistants or licensed paralegals in both the public and private sectors.
-Employment options include:
+Graduates of Herzing Ottawa’s Paralegal course have a wide range of job opportunities.
+Typical employers include:

 - lobby groups